bossiemanuele/bossiemanuele.github.io/_publications/2025-12-31-An-Information-Theoretic-Framework-for-Modeling-Aircraft-Actual-Takeoff-Weight.md

 date: 2025-12-31
 venue: 'Submitted'
 paperurl: 'http://bossiemanuele.github.io/files/Bossi_Abstract.pdf'
 citation: 'Bossi, E., AlMomani, R. (2025).
 "An Information-Theoretic Framework for Modeling Aircraft Actual Takeoff Weight (ATOW)."
-In Preparation.'
+AIAA SciTech Forum 2026, Orlando, FL.
+(Accepted).'
 ---

-*This paper has been submitted for consideration to a conference venue.
-You can download an extended abstract and see the prelimnary results by dowloading the file attached to this page.*

 **Abstract**: The aviation industry plays a critical role in global transportation, but its safety and environmental impact are increasingly under scrutiny.
 A significant concern is the frequency of aviation accidents linked to exceeding the allowable take-off weight, underscoring the need for more precise methods to monitor aircraft weight during this critical stage of a flight.